gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

 verify the generated report.
 The original purpose of those two APIs were to provide a simple, cross-platform way to produce and verify attestation data.

-However, for some developers, need more flexibility for their attestation requirements.
+However, some developers need more flexibility for their attestation requirements.
 For example, one might want to extend Open Enclave's current attestation structures with extra information, such as geolocation or a timestamp.
-Another user might want their enclaves to generate attestation data that is in a compatible format with their existing authentication infrastructure, such as a JSON Web Token or a X509 certificate.
+Another user might want their enclaves to generate attestation data that is in a compatible format with their existing authentication infrastructure, such as a JSON Web Token or an X.509 certificate.
 There are also users who want to specify their collaterals (information from a second source used for verification), instead of using the set of collaterals provided by Open Enclave.